DeepLabCut/DeepLabCut/docs/docker.md

 which will pull the latest DeepLabCut version along with all dependencies, and afterwards opens the DeepLabCut GUI.

-The DeepLabCut version in this container is equivalent to the one you install with `pip install 'deeplabcut[gui]'`.
+The DeepLabCut version in this container is equivalent to the one you install with `pip install "deeplabcut[gui]"`.

 ### Terminal mode